 As discussed in the main paper, another threat to identification stems from the possibility that there could be initial grid-level features driving subsequent movements in night lights intensity.
 This is why we control for a set of initial grid characteristics W{i0} - the US share in exports, the US share in imports of inputs, log exports per capita, log imports of inputs per capita, and log mean 2016 night lights intensity - each interacted with time fixed effects in our baseline specification.
 Table D.3 augments this set of initial grid characteristics that we consider.
 In Column 1, we further include log grid population in the set W{i0} .
-In Column 2, we add the initial grid-level share of exports for each of the 15 HS sections, and the analogous set of initial grid-level share of intermediate imports by HS section.33 In Column 3, we add the initial exports to the US by HS section expressed as a share of total grid-level exports, and likewise add the initial imports of intermediates.
+In Column 2, we add the initial grid-level share of exports for each of the 15 HS sections, and the analogous set of initial grid-level share of intermediate imports by HS section.43 In Column 3, we add the initial exports to the US by HS section expressed as a share of total grid-level exports, and likewise add the initial imports of intermediates from the US by HS section expressed as a share of total grid-level imports of intermediates.
 In Column 4, we include the share of total grid-level exports that are accounted for by state-owned enterprises (SOEs), as inferred from the ten-digit firm identifiers in the China customs database; the sixth digit of the firm identifier is equal to '1' for SOEs.
 These help to capture the effects of policies that may have been implemented during

-33As a reminder, the HS sections are: (i) Animal & Animal Products; (ii) Vegetable Products; (iii) Foodstuffs; (iv) Mineral Products; (v) Chemical & Allied Industries; (vi) Plastics/Rubbers; (vii) Raw Hides, Skins, Leather & Furs; (viii) Wood & Wood Products; (ix) Textiles; (x) Footwear/Headgear; (xi) Stone/Glass; (xii) Metals; (xiii) Machinery/Electrical; (xiv) Transportation; and (xv) Miscellaneous.
+43As a reminder, the HS sections are: (i) Animal & Animal Products; (ii) Vegetable Products; (iii) Foodstuffs; (iv) Mineral Products; (v) Chemical & Allied Industries; (vi) Plastics/Rubbers; (vii) Raw Hides, Skins, Leather & Furs; (viii) Wood & Wood Products; (ix) Textiles; (x) Footwear/Headgear; (xi) Stone/Glass; (xii) Metals; (xiii) Machinery/Electrical; (xiv) Transportation; and (xv) Miscellaneous.